Quantum vortex driven Kelvin wave in the thermal background of superfluid helium: Results and discussion

 We now turn to study the simulations of the fully coupled FOUCAULT model, which explicitly includes the back reaction of the vortex motion on the normal fluid and, conversely, the impact of normal fluid fluctuations on the dynamics of vortices.
 Figure~\ref{fig:Fig3} displays the spatio-temporal spectra of the vortex displacement $|\hat{S}(k_z,\omega)|^2$ (Fig.~\ref{fig:Fig3} (a-c) in orange colored heatmaps) and of the normal fluid velocity $|\hat{V}_x(k_z,\omega)|^2$ (Fig.~\ref{fig:Fig3} (d-f) in green colored heatmaps) for the three temperatures investigated.
 On top of the heatmaps we superimpose $\tilde{\omega}^{Sc}_{T=0}$ and $\tilde{\omega}^F_T$, the spatio-temporal weighted dispersion relation of KWs on vortices calculated from FOUCAULT simulations at $T\neq 0$.
 From Fig.~\ref{fig:Fig3} (a-c) it clearly emerges the novel feature that $\tilde{\omega}^F_T$ is strongly temperature dependent, in contrast to the results obtained with the Schwarz model.

 In addition, as expected from our analytical approach reported in Section~\ref{subsec:KW_finite_T}, at all temperatures a clear KW branch emerges also in the normal fluid signal $|\hat{V}_x(k_z,\omega)|^2$ (Fig.~\ref{fig:Fig3} (d-f), in green colored heatmaps): the frequencies measured in the normal phase do coincide with the frequencies $\tilde{\omega}^F_T(k_z)$ of KWs on vortices (the red dashed lines) within numerical uncertainty, demonstrating that the normal fluid responds coherently to the oscillatory motion of the quantized vortices.
+A cross coherence analysis, not shown here, confirms this interpretation with an high correlation on the dispersion relation ridge showing a phase alignment between the vortex displacement and the normal-fluid response.
 At higher temperatures, the KW frequency in both fluids, decreases and the spectral peak broadens, indicating stronger damping due to the viscous and frictional coupling between the two components.

-The comparison between the results obtained with the Schwarz model and FOUCAULT are summarized in Fig.~\ref{fig:Fig4} which clearly illustrates that all results obtained from the Schwarz model collapse onto a single curve (as predicted analytically, Eq.~(\ref{eq:KW_disp_termal}), as $\alpha'\approx 0$ ), while, in contrast, the normal-fluid measurements obtained from the FOUCAULT simulations exhibit a systematic temperature dependence: as $T$ increases, the KW branch in the normal fluid shifts to lower frequencies and becomes increasingly damped.
+The comparison between the results obtained with the Schwarz model and FOUCAULT are summarized in Fig.~\ref{fig:Fig4} which clearly illustrates that all results obtained from the Schwarz model collapse onto a single curve (as predicted analytically, Eq.~(\ref{eq:KW_disp_termal}), as $\alpha'\approx 0$ ), while, in contrast, the normal fluid measurements obtained from the FOUCAULT simulations exhibit a systematic temperature dependence: as $T$ increases, the KW branch in the normal fluid shifts to lower frequencies and becomes increasingly damped.
 This behavior directly reflects the enhanced energy exchange through mutual friction, which transfers part of the KW energy of vortices to the normal phase, then dissipated by viscosity.

 These findings establish that KW are not confined to the inviscid superfluid component but can be observed as coherent oscillations in the normal fluid surrounding the vortex cores, making the dipolar structure of it to oscillate at the same frequency.
-This observation opens new perspectives for experimental detection of KW dynamics using normal-fluid diagnostics, such as particle-tracking velocimetry or tracer imaging, without requiring direct access to the superfluid core.
+This observation opens new perspectives for experimental detection of KW dynamics using normal fluid diagnostics, such as particle tracking velocimetry or tracer imaging, without requiring direct access to the superfluid core.